svewap/nnrestapi/Documentation/Annotations/Annotations/55_Route.rst

 After clearing the cache, the method that has this annotation will be reachable at the URL:
 ``https://www.yourwebsite.com/api/your/custom/url``.

-By using custom Routing, the method name can be whatever you like – you doe not have to use the standard method-name **{requestMethod}{pathPart}Action()**
+By using custom Routing, the method name can be whatever you like – you don't not have to use the standard method-name **{requestMethod}{pathPart}Action()**

 .. code-block:: php